HeyPouya/AndroidAppUpdater/README.md

 <img src="https://raw.githubusercontent.com/SirLordPouya/AndroidAppUpdater/master/icon.png" width="250">
 </p>

-App Updater is a library to show update dialog to your users, whenever a new version of your application is available.
+App Updater is an  easy-to-use and fully customizable library to show update dialog to users.
-It is really easy-to-use and fully customizable.

 ##### It is built with Kotlin and androidX and also supports DSL